PDM4AR/exercises/docs/06-collisionchecking.md

 In this step, you will implement `path_collision_check_occupancy_grid` function which returns the `Segment` indices of the given `Path` which collides with any of the given obstacles.
 This function takes `Path` *t*, radius of the robot *r*, and list of obstacles as arguments.
 It returns the list of indices which represents the `Segment`s of the `Path` which collides with any of the obstacles.
+Note that due to the discrete nature of an occupancy grid, it is completely reasonable that the method might not result in a perfect accuracy of 1.0.

 #### Step 10: Collision Checking using R-Trees